8 Inventory Management Techniques for Modern Merchants

 The just-in-time inventory technique allows you to decrease your amount of obsolete inventory by keeping low stock and only replenishing raw materials as needed.
 You order products that will be delivered only a few days before you’re expected to run out of stock.
 JIT is an effective way to reduce inventory costs.

 If you tend to get stuck with aging inventory, using this method helps you make more informed decisions to keep stock levels low.
 You can then avoid the cost of having dead stock in your warehouse.
 You can master this method using real-time analytics to optimize inventory operations.
-Inventory management tools give you clear visibility into your inventory—across all channels and at any time.
+Retail inventory management tools give you clear visibility into your inventory management—across all channels and at any time.

 7. Economic Order Quantity